A new dimension for Grothendieck categories via the atom spectrum: Atom spectrum of a Grothendieck category

 \begin{Definition}

-(1) An abelian category $\cA$ with a generator is called a {\it Grothendieck category} if it has arbitrary direct sums and direct limits of short exact sequence are exact, this means that if a direct system of short exact sequences in $\cA$ is given, then the induced sequence of direct limits is a short exact sequence.
+(1) An abelian category $\cA$ with a generator is said to be a {\it Grothendieck category} if it has arbitrary direct sums and direct limits of short exact sequence are exact, this means that if a direct system of short exact sequences in $\cA$ is given, then the induced sequence of direct limits is a short exact sequence.

-(2) A Grothendieck category is {\it locally noetherian} if it has a small generating set of noetherian objects. \end{Definition} Throughout this paper, we assume that $\cA$ is a Grothendieck category.
-The atom spectrum of a Grothendieck category $\cA$ is defined in terms of monoform objects of $\cA$ defined as follows. \begin{Definition} (i) A nonzero object $M$ in $\cA$ is {\it monoform} if for any nonzero subobject $N$ of $M$, there exists no common nonzero subobject of $M$ and $M/N$ which means that there does not exist a nonzero subobject of $M$ which is isomorphic to a subobject of $M/N$.
-We denote by $\ASpec _0\cA$, the set of all monoform objects of $\cA$. \end{Definition}
+(2) A Grothendieck category $\cA$ is said to be {\it locally noetherian} if it has a small generating set of noetherian objects. \end{Definition}

+\begin{Definition} A nonzero object $M$ in $\cA$ is {\it monoform} if for any nonzero subobject $N$ of $M$, there exists no common nonzero subobject of $M$ and $M/N$ which means that there does not exist a nonzero subobject of $M$ which is isomorphic to a subobject of $M/N$.
+We denote by Mon$\cA$, the set of all monoform objects in $\cA$. \end{Definition}

-Two monoform objects $H$ and $H'$ are said to be {\it atom-equivalent} if they have a common nonzero subobject.
-The atom equivalence establishes an equivalence relation on monoform objects; and hence for every monoform object $H$, we denote the {\it equivalence class} of $H$, by $\overline{H}$, that is
+Two objects $H$ and $H'$ in Mon$\cA$ are said to be {\it atom-equivalent} if they have a common nonzero subobject.
+The atom equivalence establishes an equivalence relation on monoform objects.
+For every object $H$ in Mon$\cA$, we denoted by $\overline{H}$, the {\it equivalence class} of $H$, that is